wyang342/news-site-V/README.md

 ## Initial Setup

-You will want to copy over the work you did in the News Site IV challenge into this repo - this time, you can copy and paste the entire `src` directory from the `news-site-IV` repo and paste it directly into this repo.
+If you'd like to use your own code from `news-site-IV`, you can copy and paste the entire `src` directory from the `news-site-IV` repo and replace the starter `src` code in this repo.

 **After copying over your source directory, run `npm run update-tests`.**  This command will update a few unit tests in your `src/` directory.

 Once you've performed the steps above, run `npm install ; npm run start` - verify that no errors appear in your browser console or terminal, and that your app functions the same as it did in the last challenge.
 Also try running `npm run test` - you should see a single failure coming from the `ArticlesAPI.js` module.
 This is to be expected - the test that's failing is because the functionality the test is attempting to run hasn't been built yet - we'll be doing that next.

-Please note that the tests are extremely strict.
-In the case that you decided to style it using Reactstrap or any other type of non-basic HTML tagging system, the tests will fail.
-You can feel free to ignore them in this case.

 ## Testing Fetch
 Let's test this `fetch` command in the console: